Laidlaw Purves

-William Laidlaw Purves MRCS, LRCP (16 April 1842 – 30 December 1917) was a Scottish-born surgeon who worked in London as an aural and ophthalmic surgeon.
+William Laidlaw Purves LRCS, LRCP (16 April 1842 – 30 December 1917) was a Scottish-born surgeon who worked in London as an aural and ophthalmic surgeon.
 He contributed specialist articles to the medical literature but is mainly remembered for his contributions to golf.
 He planned and designed the course that became Royal St Georges in Kent and was an important figure in the establishment of the Ladies Golf Union in the United Kingdom.
 He was a prime mover in introducing the rules of handicapping into British golf.

 Early life

 Purves was born in Hill Place, Edinburgh, in 1842, the third son of a surgeon William Brown Purves (1799–1852) and his wife Margaret Purves (née Laidlaw) (1798–1855).
 By the time he was 13, both his parents had died and he was brought up by two spinster aunts, Jane and Euphemia Laidlaw.
 From this time, as a tribute to them and his mother he styled himself "Laidlaw Purves".

 He went to school at the Royal High School, Edinburgh, and was then apprenticed as a lawyer to William Forbes Skene, a Writer to the Signet, who later became known for his work as a historian, author of the acclaimed Celtic Scotland, and Historiographer Royal for Scotland.
 Realising that he did not wish to embark on a career in law, Purves began to study medicine in his spare time, going on to enter the University of Edinburgh Medical School.
 In 1862, while still a student, he joined the crew of the whaler SS Polynia, completing an eight-month round trip from Dundee to Newfoundland.
 This was common practice amongst Edinburgh medical students, the best known example being Arthur Conan Doyle.
-In 1864 he qualified as a member of the Royal College of Surgeons of Edinburgh (MRCS) and Licentiate of the Royal College of Physicians of Edinburgh (LRCP), graduating MD from the University of Edinburgh later that year.
+In 1864 he qualified as a Licentiate of the Royal College of Surgeons of Edinburgh (LRCS) and Licentiate of the Royal College of Physicians of Edinburgh (LRCP), graduating MD from the University of Edinburgh later that year.